BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 **SCORING VICTORY POINTS**

-* You score 2 Victory Points for each of your wounded allies that is being carried by a friendly model in your opponent's board half.
-For each wounded ally that has been rescued, you instead score 4 Victory Points.
+* <span style="color: darkmagenta">You score 2 Victory Points for each of your wounded allies that is in base contact with a friendly model, and no enemy models, in your opponent's board half.
+For each wounded ally that has been rescued, you instead score 4 Victory Points.</span>
 * You score 1 Victory Point if the enemy Army is Broken at the end of the game.
 If the enemy Army is Broken and your Army is not, you instead score 3 Victory Points.
 * You score 1 Victory Point if the enemy General was wounded during the game.
 If the enemy General was removed as a casualty, you instead score 3 Victory Points.
 * You score 2 Victory Points if your opponent has no banners remaining at the end of the game (if they didn't have a banner to start with, you automatically score this).